dhemery/DHE-Modules/modules/ranger.md

 ---
 <img class="panel" src="panel.svg" alt="The Ranger Panel" />

-A knob with independently adjustable upper and lower limits.
+A knob with an adjustable, modulatable range.

 ## Controls
 - **LEVEL:**